gapitio/gapit-htmlgraphics-panel/website/docs/guides/how-to-get-metrics.md

 ## Use the data object

-Using the [data](./../references.md#data-global) might be a little confusing at first, but it's easier once you log the data object.
+Using the [data](./../references.md#data-global) might be a little confusing initially, but it's easier once you log the data object.

 ```javascript
 console.log(data);
 ```

-Some data sources only have values
+Some data sources only have values.

 ![Data object (grafana)](../../static/img/data-object-grafana.png)

-An example on how you could get the value from the data object above
+An example on how you could get the value from the data object above.

 ```javascript
 const valueField = data.series[0].fields[1];